Welcome, community partners, and to anyone interested in what UAA is doing in the community.

 We invite you to engage with us and to find ways to connect with faculty and students to meet your needs in the community.

 Please continue to visit our ENGAGE Social Issues website and other websites across the university, as we are large and diverse and our many Colleges and Centers connect with the community in myriad ways for research and service.

 Upcoming special events:

-Scheduled for Friday, March 27, 2015.
-See homepage for details.
+Scheduled for November each year.
 This conference brings together students, faculty, and community members in a day of community engagement around social issues.

 Civic Engagement Certificate